matter-labs/zksync/docs/protocol.md

 #### Add token

 Add token to the list of networks tokens.
-The caller must be current governor.
+The caller must be current token governance.

 ```solidity
 addToken(address _token)